 Our brain fills in the other 90% influenced by unconscious biases established by past experiences, education, culture, background, etc. This means that we all don’t necessarily see the same things, the same way, or interpret them in the same way.
 This innate coping mechanism of the brain leads to errors caused by bias, assumption, and miscommunication.
 Making assumptions and overlooking what’s right in front of us often leads to preventable mistakes.

 Experienced employees sometimes operate on auto-pilot, often repeating the same routines and processes on a daily basis.
 Oftentimes a safety hazard may be staring them in the face but they fail to recognize it or in other words fail to SEE it.
 This inattentiveness and inability to SEE the entire picture results in failure to recognize potential hazards, poor pre-job safety analysis, lack of process understanding, inadequate incident investigation, and decision-making bias.
-This problem affects staff at every level, from the front-line operator to supervisor, plant manager and safety executives.
+This problem affects staff at every level, from the front-line operator to a supervisor, plant manager, and safety executives.

 So, another approach to safety management in the workplace is “visual literacy.”
 It centers on the concept that visual inattentiveness hinders hazard identification.
 Visual literacy is a methodology that equips an organization’s workforce with the skills to more effectively, SEE.
-This concept focuses on processing visual information more efficiently, a method to SEE better: to identify, interpret and interact with the environment based on accurate visual information.
+This concept focuses on processing visual information more efficiently, a method to SEE better: to identify, interpret, and interact with the environment based on accurate visual information.
 It teaches you to slow down, look deeply, and see things you may have missed — critical for identifying hazards and preventing costly mistakes.
 At the core of this approach, is the ability to SEE the whole picture.
 This helps you contextualize and comprehend what you SEE, raising your awareness of hazards, as well as how to resolve them.